Sonuuu02/ToDo-List-Application/README.md

 Installation-

 1. Clone the repository:
      git clone https://github.com/your-username/todo-list-application.git

 2. Set up MySQL:
   	•	Create a database named todo_list.
   	•	Update the application.properties file with your MySQL username and password.

 3. Build the project:
      mvn clean install

 4. Run the application:
-	  •	For the command-line version: java -jar target/todo-list-application.jar

    	•     For the web version:
     	1. Deploy the project on Apache Tomcat.
   	2. Access the application via http://localhost:8080/viewToDoList.